 - 1st4sport Qualifications

-To qualify for the 1st4sport Level 3 NVQ Diploma in Supporting the Delivery of Physical Education and School Sport (QCF), learners must successfully achieve 12 mandatory units.
+To qualify for the 1st4sport Level 3 NVQ Diploma in Supporting the Delivery of Physical Education and School Sport (QCF), students must successfully achieve 12 mandatory units.
 There are no optional units.

 Learning is a combination of skills (work-based) and theory.
-Content has been developed by the Association for Physical Education and is supported by SkillsActive, the Sector Skills Council for Active Leisure, Learning, and Well-being, and CIMSPA, the Chartered Institute for the Management of Sport and Physical Activity.
+Content has been developed by the Association for Physical Education and is supported by SkillsActive, the Sector Skills Council for Active Leisure, Learning, and Well-being, and the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA).

 - Physical education

 - Communication and professional relationships with children, young people, and adults

 - Understand how to safeguard the wellbeing of children and young people